Enterprise MFA Self-Service.

 MYID is how you complete it.

-See MYID Self Verify in action on your IAM environment — 30 minutes, your stack, your MFA configuration, your use cases.
+See MYID Self Verify in action on your IAM environment in 30 minutes, using your stack, your MFA configuration, and your use cases.
 We'll show you exactly what 100% MFA coverage looks like in practice and how fast your helpdesk ticket volume drops when employees can manage their own factors.